mbellman/cosmodrone/README.md

 ##### CODE
 * Retrofit SpriteSequence component to allow pausing/resuming/specific frame selection
+* Have scrolling background use a pool of Cloud instances rather than re-instantiating new ones
 * Consolidate major framework elements (Canvas, WebAudio, AssetLoader, Entity/Component, Sprite, Text, etc.)
 * Docs for framework stuff
 * Terrain and HeightMap classes need some tidying